Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Introduction

 Our works \cite{kan} remove all the above mentioned assumptions needed to derive LPDOS or LPT.
 We show that the definition of this object $\rho_{lpd}$ via a physical clock is a natural consequence of the fact that an open system is more general than a closed system.
 Meaning, it can only be defined if we have the leads $\gamma$, $\alpha$ etc, with their open ends connected to classical electron reservoirs.
-The classical reservoirs destroy the linear superposition of states in the leads while linear superposition exists inside the sample (shaded region) \cite{kan}.
+The classical reservoirs destroy the linear superposition of states in the leads while linear superposition exists inside the sample (shaded region in Fig. 2) \cite{kan}.
 Events in the reservoir are all classical events and quantum event can only be defined in between two classical events in the reservoirs.
 The closed system can be seen as a limiting case when the coupling to the leads tends to zero.
 In that situation it can be shown that the object LPDOS defined in Eq.
 56 follow directly from the topology of the complex plane that is isomorphic to the Hilbert space (or the spinor space).
-The exact form of the term $\vec \mu \cdot \vec B(\hat r)$ or the exact form of the dot product does not matter.
-That also naturally explains the local states with a LPDOS cannot be defined within the axiomatic framework of quantum mechanics because it is referring to only those electrons that are coming specifically from $\gamma$ and going specifically to $\alpha$.
+The exact form of the term $\vec \mu \cdot \vec B(\hat r)$ for which the inner product in Hilbert space replaces the notion of dot product in real space, does not matter.
+That also naturally explains the local states with an LPDOS cannot be defined within the axiomatic framework of quantum mechanics because it is referring to only those electrons that are coming specifically from $\gamma$ and going specifically to $\alpha$.
 The wave-function of an electron at a point $\textbf r$ can only be sensitive to either $\gamma$ or $\alpha$.
-This overspecified object $\rho_{lpd}$ can be defined for a mesoscopic system by appealing to the idea of a physical clock.
-If we start from a closed system governed by Schrodinger equation, we cannot get an object that is $\gamma$ and $\alpha$ dependent because in that case the idea of a physical clock do not work as they inherently need asymptotic free states \cite{kan}.
-In a mesoscopic set up these asymptotic states can not be in a linear superposition.
+This over-specified object $\rho_{lpd}$ can be calculated for a mesoscopic system from scattering matrix elements.
+If we start from a closed system governed by Schrodinger equation, we cannot get an object that is $\gamma$ and $\alpha$ dependent because in that case the idea of a physical clock do not work as they inherently need asymptotic free states \cite{kan} and in a mesoscopic set up these asymptotic states naturally can not be in a linear superposition.
+Axiomatic quantum mechanics has to achieve this rather artificially which create some limitations.

 Once we know $\rho_{lpd}$ we can use it to find other relevant quantities like injectance that we find in axiomatic framework of quantum mechanics and so we are not loosing anything but only gaining some extra objects by this assertion.
 At any point we can go to the closed system by making the leads $\gamma$ and $\alpha$ very weakly connected to the system and recover all that we get by solving the Schrodinger equation for the closed system.
 Besides it may not be always necessary to pinch off the leads physically as von Neumann quantum mechanics give us a method to infer about the closed system from the scattering states as has been worked out in chapter 4 of Ref \cite{kan}.